Database Matching Software: Connecting Siloed Data Systems

 Customer 360: Linking CRM, Billing, and Support Records

-The most common cross-database matching use case is building a unified customer view from records scattered across CRM (Salesforce, HubSpot, Dynamics), billing/ERP (SAP, Oracle, NetSuite), support (Zendesk, ServiceNow), and marketing automation (Marketo, Pardot).
-Without matching, the same customer appears as separate entities in each system, and no single system has the complete picture.
+The most common cross-database matching use case is building a unified customer view from records scattered across CRM (Salesforce, HubSpot, Dynamics), billing or ERP (SAP, Oracle, NetSuite), support (Zendesk, ServiceNow), and marketing automation (Marketo, Pardot).
+Without matching, the same customer shows up as separate entities in each system, and no single system has the complete picture.
+The unified output is effectively an entity resolution deliverable: one trusted record per real-world customer, with all the source-system context preserved.

-A financial services firm with 3 million customer records spread across Salesforce, an in-house billing system, and a legacy support database used cross-database matching to link records across all three.
-The matching identified 1.8 million unique customers (the firm had been counting 3 million), reduced marketing spend by eliminating duplicate outreach, and enabled a unified Customer 360 dashboard for the first time.
+Consider a financial services firm with several million customer records spread across Salesforce, an in-house billing system, and a legacy support database.
+Cross-database matching links records across all three and consolidates the customer count into a single unified view, which cuts marketing spend on duplicate outreach and gives a Customer 360 dashboard something reliable to render.

 Post-Merger Data Consolidation

-When two companies merge, their databases must be matched to identify customer overlap, vendor duplication, and product catalog redundancy.
+When two companies merge, their databases have to be matched to identify customer overlap, vendor duplication, and product catalog redundancy.
 Without cross-database matching, the merged entity imports all records from both companies, creating instant duplication.
-A manufacturing company acquiring a competitor matched 4.2 million records across both companies' ERPs and found 12,000 duplicate vendors and 35% customer overlap, preventing 150,000 redundant records from entering the consolidated system.
+Consider a manufacturer acquiring a competitor: matching several million records across both companies' ERPs typically surfaces thousands of duplicate vendors and a meaningful share of customer overlap, all of which a downstream data deduplication workflow then resolves into a single consolidated set of records before they enter the merged system.

 Cross-Departmental Analytics